CRO Website Audit: How To Increase Conversions In 12 Steps

 • Landing page view

-• Product view / pricing view
+• Product view or pricing view

-• Begin checkout / account creation
+• Begin checkout or create account

 Why It Matters